Idempotentization of Affine Schemes and Sheaves: Idempotentization of Sheaves and Schemes

-where the vertical maps are restriction maps and the horizontal maps are multiplication maps, is commutative. \end{remark} A presheaf $\Phi(\calF)$ on $X$ needs not be a sheaf in general and we will therefore discuss its sheafification.
-In connection with this, we first define the stalks of $\Phi(\calF)$ and show that the functor $\Phi$ commutes with stalks (see Remark \ref{Phi_Commutes_with_Stalks}). \begin{definition} Let $X$ be a scheme.
-For each $x \in X$ and each $\calF$ in $ PSh(X,\Ring)$, respectively in $PMod(\calO_X)$, we define the \textit{stalk of $\Phi(\calF)$ at $x$} to be the colimit
+A presheaf $\Phi(\calF)$ on $X$ needs not to be a sheaf in general and so we want to consider its sheafification.
+Because of this, we now define the stalks of $\Phi(\calF)$ and then show that the functor $\Phi$ commutes with stalks in Remark \ref{Phi_Commutes_with_Stalks}.
+The verification of the following lemma is immediate.